NASSER KHAN

 • 2007 - The Cricket Match

 He produced a booklet for the University of the West Indies in 2004 entitled "Sonny Ramadhin Commemorating his Distinguished Career."
 He has written many features for the Guardian and Newsday newspapers, the Caribbean Beat magazine, the annual Ins and Outs of Trinidad & Tobago, and co-produces and writes for the Queen's Park Cricket Club's magazine and The Westerly and The Northerly magazines.
-He was the co-editor of the Caribbean Parenting magazine.
-His articles on carnival were included in the National Carnival Band Association's book "Unmasked … The History and Tradition of Trinidad and Tobago Carnival” and he has featured many personalities in the mas, steelpan and calypso-soca arena in his articles.
-More information on Khan's works can be found in The Trinidad Guardian, The Heinemann Publishing Company, and via a Google search "Nasser Khan Trinidad and Tobago."
+His articles on carnival were included in the National Carnival Band Association's book "Unmasked … The History and Tradition of Trinidad and Tobago Carnival" and he has featured many personalities in the mas, steelpan and calypso-soca arena in his articles.
+More information on Khan's works can be found in The Trinidad Guardian online, The Harcourt Publishing Company, and via a Google search "Nasser Khan Trinidad and Tobago."

-He has most recently produced two full color poster charts: "Fruits of Trinidad and Tobago" and "Vegetables, Root Crops and Herbs of Trinidad and Tobago."
+He has produced two full color poster charts: "Fruits of Trinidad and Tobago" and "Vegetables, Root Crops and Herbs of Trinidad and Tobago."
 They feature, in alphabetical order, the 149 crops in these categories found in Trinidad and Tobago, each with a photograph and its scientific name.
 As with the Get Caught Reading literacy series, the recipients were all schools and libraries throughout the country.
-He has done a 26-part bi-weekly crossword series in the Sunday Guardian newspapers entitled "Things Trini" and is currently working on two new books designed to further assist in the fight against illiteracy in Trinidad and Tobago.
-His current series in the Sunday Guardian is “Getting Personal.”
+These charts have been adapted for, and similarly distributed in, St. Vincent, St. Lucia, and Barbados.
+He has done a 26-part bi-weekly crossword series in the Sunday Here are some online links to and about his works:

-OTHER: He has been and continue to be an integral part of the carnival fraternity in his role as a Management Consultant for Samaroo’s Ltd, the world’s largest carnival materials supplier.
-He can be reached at 868-387-2731.
+OTHER: He has been, and continues to be, an integral part of the carnival fraternity in his role as a Management Consultant for Samaroo's Ltd, the world's largest carnival materials supplier.
+He can be reached at 868-387-2731 or E-mail (nkhantt@gmail.com).

 Compiled by Ronald C. Emrit